ty-moodley/automate_the_boring_stuff/README.md

   - The sort order can be changed using `sort(reverse=True)`
 - The list order can be flipped around using reverse() which will swap the first and last elements and so on

+### 5. Dictionary

+#### 5.1 Defining a Dictionary
+A dictionary is similar to a list in that is a mutable collection of many values.
+The difference between the datatypes lies in how indexing is treated.
+A list uses the numerical position of the item as the index, while a dictionary uses a key-value pair approach to indexing.
+The latter approach allows a dictionary to use string values as the index for items.
+A dictionary is defined using `{}` brackets, while a colon specifies key-value pairs and a comma indicates a new item.
+For example, `my_cat = {'size': 'fat', 'color': 'gray', 'disposition': 'loud'}` and `my_cat['size'] == 'fat'`.
+The value in a dictionary can be a nested list or dictionary.

+#### 5.2 Dictionary Methods
+There are three dictionary methods that will return list-like values of the dictionary’s keys, values, or both keys and
+values: keys(), values(), and items().
+The values returned by these methods are not true lists: they cannot be modified and do not have an append() method.
+But these data types (dict_keys, dict_values, and dict_items, respectively) can be used in for loops.

+The `setdefault(key, value_if_no_key)` method can be used if we are not sure that a key exists in the dictionary.
+The method will search for the key and if it does not exist then it will create a key-value pair based on the arguments.